 - We will listen to the voice of the child - Being a School where children understand that it is right to ask for help if they are in trouble or worried about bullying, abuse or any other concern.
-We are a "TELLING" school. - We will be proactive in dealing with any accusations or incidents of bullying - Responding to non-verbal communication such as anti-social behaviour - We will use sections of the CEOP resources as part of the teaching resources to raise awareness of on-line bullying - Parents are invited to parent awareness session led by CEOP trained representatives - CPO visits in all classes to discuss all forms of bullying (age appropriate to the year groups) - NSPCC delivers workshops to year Y5/6 pupils - Pupils raised awareness of Child Line 0800 1111
+We are a "TELLING" school. - We will be proactive in dealing with any accusations or incidents of bullying - Responding to non-verbal communication such as anti-social behaviour - We will use sections of the CEOP resources as part of the teaching resources to raise awareness of on-line bullying - Parents are invited to parent awareness session led by CEOP trained representatives - CPO visits in all classes to discuss all forms of bullying (age appropriate to the year groups) - NSPCC delivers workshops to year Y5/6 pupils - Pupils raised awareness of Child Line 0800 1111 - Our children attend events and performance such as: in the net/Click

-4. Domestic violence
+4. Domestic Abuse

-- We will listen to the voice of the child - We will contact the Contact Early Help 01452 328048 - They will then refer to safeguarding professionals working within the Gloucestershire Multi-agency Safeguarding Hub (MASH).
-MASH coordinator Claire.Connolly@gloucestershire.gov.uk - Gloucestershire Domestic Abuse support Service www.gdass.org.uk 0845 602 9035 - DARP was developed in order to provide a multi-agency response to referrals of domestic abuse where children are involved. - Contact Strategic County Domestic abuse and Sexual Violence Coordinator faye.kamara@gloucestershire.pnn.police.uk 01242 247933 - Monitor attendance - Attend TAC meetings
+- We will listen to the voice of the child - Completion of DASH (Domestic Abuse, Stalking & Harassment) Risk Assessment where appropriate - Referral made to the Front Door via the online portal and completion of a MARF (Multi Agency Referral Form) who will then refer to safeguarding professionals working within the Gloucestershire Multiagency Safeguarding Hub (MASH). - Gloucestershire Domestic Abuse support Service www.gdass.org.uk 0845 602 9035 - DARP was developed in order to provide a multi-agency response to referrals of domestic abuse where children are involved. - Contact Strategic County Domestic abuse and Sexual Violence Coordinator sophie.jarrett@gloucestershire.pnn.police.uk Contact 101 - Monitor attendance - Attend TAC/TAF meetings

-• Understanding of MARAC (Multi-agency risk assessment conference)
+- Understanding of MARAC (Multi-agency risk assessment conference) - Working towards the LA implementation of Operation Encompass